 The Hearing Loss Diary – by Paula Pfeifer

-Paula Pfeifer is a Brazilian deaf author.
+Paula Pfeifer is a Brazilian deaf writer.
 She is profoundly deaf in both ears, and she started losing her hearing at 6 years old.
 It was early 1980’s, when people had no information about tinnitus and symptoms of hearing loss.
 At 16, she received a correct diagnosis: bilateral severe and progressive hearing loss.
 In 2010, she decided to create the website “Crônicas da Surdez” (in English, the chronicles of deafness or hearing loss) to share her experiences as a hearing aids user.
 In 2013, her first book was released and got a lot of media attention (Vogue magazine, Marie Claire magazine, Claudia magazine, O Globo, Zero Hora, Estadão, TV shows, etc).
 In the same year, Paula did her first cochlear implant surgery, and then her life suddenly changed.
 She was now able to hear all the sounds again, including music and her own voice.
 In the same day of her bionic ear activation, she met Dr. Luciano Moreira, a brazilian ENT surgeon and one year later, they got married and Paula moved to Rio de Janeiro.
 They raise awareness about non-treated hearing loss together since then.
 In 2015, Paula released her second book.
 In 2017, she did her TEDx Talks (below).
 Between 2018-2020, she was awarded by Facebook as LATAM Resident at Facebook Community Leadership Program and had access to a fund up to 1 million dollars to create and execute the project “I am deaf but I can hear“.
 In 2021, Paula became a member of World Hearing Forum (World Health Organization).

 Paula Pfeifer is a Social Scientist, content strategist, speaker and consultant.
 She is also a accessibility and disability advocate and activist.
 She lives in Rio de Janeiro and has a son, Lucas.